Raw Vegan “Mozzarella” Cheese

 - Soak cashews nuts overnight or about 8 hours in cold water.

-- Add water, lemon juice and psylium husk in a bowl and mix well.
-Let it sit for about 2 hours to thicken.
+- Add 125 ml of filtered water, lemon juice and psylium husk in a bowl and mix well.
+Let it sit for about 20 minutes to thicken well.

-- Drain the water from the cashews and mix them in the food processor.
-Add a little bit of water if necessary to achieve a smooth consistency.
-Add psylium husk mixture, salt, pepper and herbs and mix again.
-You now have your mozzarella cheese mixture.
+- Drain the water from the cashews and mix them in the food processor with approximately 70 ml of filtered water until a smooth consistency is achieved.
+Add psylium husk mixture, salt, pepper and herbs and mix again for about 10 - 15 seconds.
+You now have your mozzarella cheese ready for the next step.

 - Add the mixture to a food storage container or bowl and let it sit for 30 minutes in the fridge.